d18c7db/Gauntlet_FPGA/readme.md

 * Game EPROM is implemented as RAM so game settings are lost on power off.
 * Some game ROMs are stored external to FPGA, multiplexing may need improvement.
 * Only player 1 controls are connected (minor).
+* Vindicators II doesn't run at all, troubleshooting ongoing